K1ngc0de/Secure_INTER/README.md

 2. **Part 2**: Data Fetcher (consolidated JSON)
 3. **Part 3**: JSONata Security Checks

-This repository contains both the original monolithic implementation (`asana_data_extractor.py`) and the new modular implementation (`asana-security-checks/`).
+This repository contains both the monolithic implementation (`asana_data_extractor.py`) and the modular implementation (`asana-security-checks/`).

-## Возможности
+## Features

-- Получение списка пользователей workspace (администраторы и внешние пользователи)
+- Fetch workspace users (admins and external users)
-- Получение списка проектов с полями `archived` и `modified_at`
+- Fetch projects with `archived` and `modified_at` fields
-- Объединение всех данных в один JSON файл
+- Consolidate all data into a single JSON
-- Детальная статистика извлеченных данных
+- Detailed extraction statistics
-- **Проверки безопасности:**
+- **Security checks:**
-  - Проверка количества администраторов (не более 4)
+  - Admin count check (no more than 4)
-  - Проверка неактивных проектов (не изменялись более 365 дней)
+  - Inactive projects check (> 365 days and not archived)
-  - Проверка активных внешних пользователей
+  - Active external users check
-- Генерация отчета по безопасности
+- Generate a security report

 ## Assignment Parts